Beyond the Pitch

 Create a startup culture where every single employee has the mindset and capacity to aggressively tackle every challenge as if it was the only one on the plate and then, once one challenge is completed, tackling the next thing with every bit as much ferocity.
 You want every employee waking up every day saying (and believing), “I can’t wait to take on the next challenge.

 Company culture flows from Company values, which flow from individual personal values and beliefs.
 This is never truer than in a startup where the team is small, and the company often is the entrepreneur.
-It’s doubly important not to wait until the company reaches 10 or 20 people, to ensure that the founding team is aligned and in agreement and that the company’s mission, vision, and values are stated clearly and publicly.
+It’s doubly important not to wait until the company reaches 10 or 20 people, to ensure that the founding team is aligned and in agreement and that the company’s mission statement, vision, and values are stated clearly and publicly.

 Every person connected with a startup has an impact on what the culture becomes.